podondra/gym-rl/surveys/reinforcement-learning.md

 It is used to evaluate goodness of states.
 What an agent can expect to accumulate from a state over the future.

-The last element is a *model of environment*.
+The last element is *a model of an environment*.
-It mimics the behavior of the environment or allows inferences about its behavior.
+It mimics the behavior of an environment or allows inferences about its dynamics.
-They are used for estimating future situations before they are actually experienced.
+It is used for estimating future situations before they are actually experienced.

 ### Approaches to Reinforcement Learning